MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### ForceNetworkInProcess
   #### Force networking code to run in the browser process
+  >DEPRECATED: This policy is deprecated.
+It is currently supported but will become obsolete in a future release.
   #### Supported versions:
   - On Windows since 78 or later

   #### Description
+  This policy is deprecated because it's only intended to be a short-term mechanism to give enterprises more time to migrate to 3rd party software that doesn't depend on hooking networking APIs.
+It won't work in Microsoft Edge as soon as version 84.
+Proxy servers are recommended over LSPs and Win32 API patching.

 This policy forces networking code to run in the browser process.

 This policy is disabled by default.
 If enabled, users are open to security issues when the networking process is sandboxed.

-This policy is intended to give enterprises a chance to migrate to 3rd party software that doesn't depend on hooking networking APIs.
-Proxy servers are recommended over LSPs and Win32 API patching.

-If this policy isn't set, networking code may run out of the browser process depending on field trials of the NetworkService experiment.

   #### Supported features:
   - Can be mandatory: Yes